dcporcaro/getdata_009_project/README.md

-## getdata_009_project
+### getdata_009_project
 ===================

-### Github repo with the code for performing the analysis required in Getting and Cleaning Data 009 Course Project
+#### Github repo with the comments and code for performing the analysis required in Getting and Cleaning Data 009 Course Project.
 ```
 ## Part 1 of course project, merge train and test sets to create one data set